 (1) Probabilistic Prediction: + corresponds to directly providing probabilities of occurrence for predicted events.
-Ref.
 [106], for example, propose a multi-task spatio-temporal event forecasting framework to predict the probability of large-scale societal events like civil unrest through news articles.
-By explicitly predicting the probability P_i^k of the ith-societal event occurring in city k given the news articles X_i^k published H days before the event, [106] meets the requirement. \sim corresponds to an EP method that does not directly provide occurrence probabilities of predicted events, but can easily be extended to do so.
-For example, [87] estimates a probability density function for event occurrences across time and space given past event occurrences to assess the crime risk in a monitored region.
+By explicitly predicting the probability P_i^k of the ith-societal event occurring in city k given the news articles X_i^k published H days before the event, [106] meets the requirement. ~ corresponds to an EP method that does not directly provide occurrence probabilities of predicted events, but can easily be extended to do so.
+For example, [87] estimate a probability density function for event occurrences across time and space given past event occurrences to assess the crime risk in a monitored region.
 Evidently, the density function does not constitute an event probability yet, but we can easily compute a probability for a concrete event.
 Lastly, - corresponds to a predicted event without an occurrence probability and no easy extension.
-Ref.
 [22], for example, predict the remaining time that an ongoing process instance takes to complete.
 Consider a loan application process in which the bank is interested in the remaining times of ongoing applications.
-For a given application, an LSTM model ensemble is learned from similar past applications.
+For a given application, a LSTM model ensemble is learned from similar past applications.
 Thus, the approach in [22] is not easily extensible to predict the remaining time's probability.

 - (2) Explainability: + corresponds to an approach being "white box" (cf. Section 3).
 For example, [159] propose a temporal extension to association rules. ~ corresponds to "white box" and "black box".
-Ref.
 [6], for example, combine transition systems and LSTM to predict remaining times of ongoing process instances.
-Lastly, corresponds to "black box".
+Lastly, - corresponds to "black box".
 For example, [88] propose a multi-channel fusion LSTM to predict medical events. - (3) Online Conceptualization: + corresponds to an EP method that is defined on an event stream such that the model and predictions are continuously updated and the updating times are known.
-For example, [70] proposes EP within the PCM system (cf. Section 2.2) to predict large-scale societal events.
+For example, [70] propose EP within the PCM system (cf. Section 2.2) to predict large-scale societal events.
 Hence, periodic data ingest through Apache Spark Jobs is coupled with daily predictions, a lead time of 5 days (cf. Section 2.1), and a weekly update of all prediction models.
 Next, ~ corresponds to an EP method that is defined on an event stream such that the model and predictions are continuously updated, but the updating times are not known.
-For example, [127] proposes to predict system performance and errors for a large computing cluster.
+For example, [127] propose to predict system performance and errors for a large computing cluster.
 Their proposal takes the 5 minute interval for new events and performance measurements into account, but the updating of the prediction models is unknown.
 Lastly, corresponds to an EP method that is defined on a set of historical events with a single training and prediction for evaluation.
-For example, [132] proposes to predict security-breaking attacks from past attacks without continuous updates.
+For example, [132] propose to predict system performance such as EP method that is defined on a set of historical events with a single training and prediction for evaluation.
+For example, [132] propose to predict security-breaking attacks from past attacks without continuous updates.